Department for Work and Pensions: Public corporations

+Estate

 The department has corporate buildings in London, Leeds, Blackpool, Glasgow, Aberdeen, Newcastle upon Tyne, Warrington, Manchester and Sheffield.
-Jobcentre Plus, The Pension Service and the Disability and Carers Service operate through a network of around 1,000 Jobcentres, contact centres and benefit processing centres across the UK.
+Jobcentre Plus, Child Maintenance Service and other departmental services operate through a network of around 650 Jobcentres and service centres across the UK.

 Budget

 The total annual budget of the department in 2011–12 was £151.6 billion, representing approximately 28% of total UK Government spending.
 The department spends a far greater share of national wealth than any other department in Britain, by a wide margin.
-The department spends an average of £348.9 million with suppliers a month.
+The department spends an average of £348.9 million with suppliers per month.
+The government noted in 2013 that DWP's third-party expenditure was characterised by a number of "complex, high-value contracts".

 A report of February 2012 found that billions of pounds payable had not been claimed.
-In 2009–2010 the Dept stated £1.95 billion job-seekers allowance, £2 billion income support and employment and support allowance, £2.4 billion in council tax, £2.8bn in pension credit and £3.1 billion for housing benefit; in total £12.25 billion had not been claimed.
+In 2009–2010 the DWP stated £1.95 billion job-seekers allowance, £2 billion income support and employment and support allowance, £2.4 billion in council tax, £2.8 billion in pension credit and £3.1 billion for housing benefit; in total £12.25 billion had not been claimed.